Gaussian and non-Gaussian processes of zero power variation: Introduction

-To find a similar motivation as ours, one may look instead at the equally new result of \cite{NNT}, where the authors study the central and non-central behavior of weighted power variations for fBm.
-Using the Hermite polynomial of order $q$ rather than the power-$q$ function, largely for simplicity (we do not believe that this is a necessary restriction, and we think that the authors would agree with us), they show that the threshold value $H=1/\left( 2q\right) $ poses an interesting open problem, since above this threshold (and below $H=1-1/\left( 2q\right) $) one obtains Gaussian limits (these limits are conditionally Gaussian when weights are present, and can be represented as stochastic integrals with respect to an independent Brownian motion), while below the threshold, degeneracy occurs, and the behavior at the threshold is not known except (as far as we understand the state of the art at the time of writing this) for $q=2,3$.
-In \cite{NNT}, a threshold It\^{o} formula for $q=3$, i.e. at $H=1/6$, boasts an intriguing exotic correction term with an independent Brownian motion, and raises important questions; for instance, one can compare this with a similar result in \cite{N2} for $H=1/4$, but this time with bidimensional fBm, in which two independent Brownian motions are needed to characterize the exotic correction term.
-These questions extend beyond the case of fBm, to our framework, beyond the scope of our article.
+To find a similar motivation to ours, one may look at the recent result of \cite{NNT}, where the authors study the central and non-central behavior of weighted Hermite variations for fBm.
+Using the Hermite polynomial of order $q$ rather than the power-$q$ function, they show that the threshold value $H=1/\left( 2q\right) $ poses an interesting open problem, since above this threshold (but below $H=1-1/\left( 2q\right) $) one obtains Gaussian limits (these limits are conditionally Gaussian when weights are present, and can be represented as stochastic integrals with respect to an independent Brownian motion), while below the threshold, degeneracy occurs.
+The behavior at the threshold was worked out for $H=1/4,q=2$ in \cite{NNT}, boasting an exotic correction term with an independent Brownian motion, while the general open problem of Hermite variations with $H=1/\left( 2q\right) $ was settled in \cite{NN}.
+More questions arise, for instance, with a similar result in \cite{N2} for $H=1/4$, but this time with bidimensional fBm, in which two independent Brownian motions are needed to characterize the exotic correction term.